 Frenchies tend to have allergy problems.
 They have a good chance of developing sensitivities to food and surrounding irritants.
 Be ready for special diets as well as protection from environmental allergens.

 There is no contest here—French Bulldogs are much more expensive to breed.
 That, in turn, makes them more costly to purchase.
 Frenchies require a breeder who has extreme knowledge, experience, and adequate resources.

 French Bulldogs cannot get pregnant organically.
-The females must undergo artificial insemination, as they have too narrow of a gait to breed normally.
-Their slender hips prevent natural labor as well, do whelping isn’t an option.
+The females must undergo artificial insemination, as they have too narrow of a gait to breed naturally.
+Their slender hips prevent natural labor as well, so whelping isn’t an option.
 They must undergo a cesarean surgery, costing a pretty penny for breeders as well.

 Because of the difficulty and intricacy of the entire process, they come with a hefty price tag.
 The average cost of a French Bulldog is $2,200.
 However, it can range anywhere from $1,500-$10,000.
 That will all depend on breeding quality, color rarity, and other expenses.

 Pugs, thankfully, do not have the same difficulties.
 Mothers can have puppies with no issue.
 You can expect to pay within a general range of $600-$1,500 for a pet.
 If you would like to purchase with papers, expect to pay upwards of $6,000.

 Also, keep in mind that each of these breeds could need regular medications, expensive specialty foods, or run pricy vet bills.
 You need to be sure you figure in the cost beforehand.

 And The Winner Is…